videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.1.x/guide/prebuilt-video-and-audio-calling/quick-start.md

 </body>
 ```

-3. Now update your `index.html` to take the `meetingId` fromt he url.
+3. Now update your `index.html` to take the `meetingId` from the URL.

 ```js title="index.html"
 //...